NSO Pre-Arrival Checklist

 Regional Summer Send-Offs

-The Office of Alumni and Family Relations will be hosting regional events in various cities across the country during the summer of 2024.
-These 2024 Summer Send-Off Parties are intended to connect incoming students and their families with other CC community members in their area.
+The Office of Alumni and Family Relations will be hosting regional events in various cities across the country during the summer.
+These 2026 Summer Send-Off Parties are intended to connect incoming students and their families with other CC community members in their area.
 Register today to come meet other students and families, and learn more about the amazing CC experience you're about to embark upon together.

 Priddy Experience